C/C++ Tooling

 wit-bindgen

-is a tool to generate guest language bindings from a given .wit
+is a tool to generate guest language bindings from a

-, it can currently generate source-level bindings for Rust
+can generate source-level bindings for Rust

 , C